 Trainees become reflective scientist-practitioners capable of working within a range of health and social care settings and in diverse social and cultural contexts.
 The programme is proactive in responding to the development of professional roles and service design within health and social care.
 Increasing emphasis is placed on preparing trainees to work within multi-professional/multi-agency contexts, working psychologically within teams and taking on leadership roles.
 Emphasis is placed on the development of trainee competence through the implementation of individualised training plans.

-About half of the programme time is spent on clinical placement with the rest divided between academic course work, research work and study.
+The programme is generic in nature and underpinned by a lifespan developmental approach.
+About half of the programme time is spent on clinical placement with the rest divided between academic course work, research work and personal study.
 Trainees are able to consolidate and further develop competence obtained in four core placements through an extended elective module in their third year.

-Supervised clinical experience is provided by clinical psychologists working in health and social care services in Wales and research supervision is available through programme staff, staff of the School of Psychology and research-active psychologists within health and social care services.
-Child health, stroke and adult mental health are particular research strengths.
+Supervised clinical experience is provided by clinical psychologists working in health and social care services across west, south and mid Wales and research supervision is available through programme staff, staff of the School of Psychology and research-active psychologists within health and social care services.
 Trainees have access to the resources of the School of Psychology which is located in central Cardiff and Postgraduate Centres in Park Place and at Llandough Hospital.
-In addition they can enjoy the many benefits of living in Cardiff, a capital city, with many sports amenities as well as cultural centres and entertainment venues.
+In addition, they can enjoy the many benefits of living in Cardiff, a capital city, with many sports amenities as well as cultural centres and entertainment venues.

 The programme is reviewed by an annual university process (Annual Programme Review and Evaluation) and WEDS.
 It also receives feedback from stakeholders via The Programme Advisory and Executive Committee, Supervisors’ Committee, and the Trainees’ Committee.
 The Director and other senior staff also sit on Welsh and UK-wide committees where decisions relevant to training are determined.

 Supervisors based in Health & Social Care Services throughout Wales